-A student dropping a course after the first week of the Fall or Spring semester and any time prior to the end of the ninth week of the semester will be awarded a "W." For courses of duration other than an entire semester, a student dropping a course after the first day of the class and any time prior to the end of the mid-point of the class duration (e.g., the end of the fourth week of an eight-week course) will be awarded a "W." The "W" will appear on the student's grade report and transcript.
+For courses of duration other than an entire semester, a student dropping a course after the first day of the class and any time prior to the end of the mid-point of the class duration (e.g., the end of the fourth week of an eight-week course) will be awarded a "W." Classes cannot be dropped after the mid-point of the course.

-During the Summer term, students will receive a “W” on their transcripts for classes dropped on or after the first day of the class.
+Students will receive a “W” on their transcripts for classes dropped on or after the first day of the class.